Pacari Chocolate

-Pacari Chocolate is a chocolate company operating out of Quito, Ecuador.
+Pacari Chocolate is a chocolate company in Quito, Ecuador.

+History

 Pacari Chocolate was founded as a family business in 2002 by Santiago Peralta and Carla Barbotó, who own and operate the company.
 The company name 'Pacari' comes from the Quechua word meaning 'nature'.
 The chocolate is stated to be dairy, soy, chemical, transgenic and gluten free.

 Pacari Chocolate is the first chocolate company to receive a biodynamic certification from Demeter International.
 Pacari Chocolate products are available in health food and luxury chocolate outlets in the United States, Europe, South America and Malaysia.